-The field study semesters give students first-hand knowledge of the classroom environment and the teacher's role.
+The pre-student teaching semesters give students first-hand knowledge of the classroom environment and the teacher's role.
 For some students this is the second encounter with the real world of teaching after the Foundations Block semester.
-Other students have multiple field experiences prior to full time student teaching.
-For all students, field study experiences are designed to enhance the connection between field teaching experiences and university coursework, to foster reflection and to prepare students for the edTPA.
+Other students have multiple clinical experiences prior to full time student teaching.
+For all students, clinical experiences span the developmental levels of the license and are designed to enhance the connection between teaching experiences and university coursework, and to foster reflection.

-Field study placements are typically between five and nine weeks long but can last an entire semester depending on the program.
-Under the supervision of an experienced teacher, field study students begin by observing classroom activities, assist the teacher with day-to-day classroom management tasks, interact one-to-one with students, and instruct small groups.
-While students do not assume the full degree of classroom responsibility that they will have during their student teaching semester, field study students are expected to take responsibility and lead whole class lessons over the course of several days, pending the placement and program goals.
+Pre-student teaching placements are typically between five and nine weeks long but can last an entire semester depending on the program.
+Under the supervision of an experienced teacher, teacher candidates begin by observing classroom activities, assist the teacher with day-to-day classroom management tasks, interact one-to-one with students, and instruct small groups.
+While students do not assume the full degree of classroom responsibility that they will have during their student teaching semester, pre-student teaching students are expected to take responsibility and lead whole class lessons over the course of several days, pending the placement and program goals.

-The cooperating teacher and university supervisor use the field study experiences to assess the student's readiness for the student teaching experience to come.
+The cooperating teacher and university supervisor use the clinical experiences to assess the student's readiness for the student teaching experience to come.
 For this reason, active student engagement in the practicum is necessary and expected.
 For most programs, students will be visited at least once by their assigned university supervisor for an observation of teaching.
 Additional supervisory visits may be scheduled if there are any problems or concerns about the student's readiness to continue on to the full time student teaching semester.

-Field study requirements are program specific.
+Pre-student teaching requirements are program specific.
 Students are expected to plan their experience jointly with their cooperating teacher, university supervisor and method(s) instructors.
-What follows is a general guideline for the field study experience and should not be used as a "script."
+What follows is a general guideline for the pre-student teaching experience and should not be used as a "script."

-First phase of field study: Student becomes familiar with the cooperating teacher, the students, the curriculum and the classroom, school and community contexts and gradually begins to build skills in curriculum planning and implementation.
+First phase of pre-student teaching: Student becomes familiar with the cooperating teacher, the students, the curriculum and the classroom, school and community contexts and gradually begins to build skills in curriculum planning and implementation.